Mararoa

-Mararoa is a rural area and statistical area in New Zealand's Southland District.
+Mararoa is a rural area in New Zealand's Southland District.
 The area broadly corresponds to the course of the Mararoa River and the eastern part of Te Anau Basin, and includes the Mavora Lakes and the settlement of Manapouri.

-The Key is a locality which has the area's only primary school.
+The local primary school is located at The Key, at the intersection of State Highway 94, the Southern Scenic Route and the Mararoa River.